cosmos/cosmos-sdk/docs/core/context.md

 The SDK `Context` is a custom data structure that contains Go's stdlib [`context`](https://golang.org/pkg/context) as its base, and has many additional types within its definition that are specific to the Cosmos SDK and Tendermint.
 The `Context` is directly passed between methods and functions as an argument.
-The `Context` is integral to tx processing in that it allows modules to easily access their respective [state](./multistore.md) and retrieve transactional context such as the block header and gas meter.
+The `Context` is integral to transaction processing in that it allows modules to easily access their respective [store](./store.md#base-layer-kvstores) in the [multistore](./store.md#multistore) and retrieve transactional context such as the block header and gas meter.

 ```go
 type Context struct {